ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 =--

-Notice that in fact we even have the following statement (following directly from the definition).
+Notice that we even have the following statement (following directly from the definition).

 +-- {: .num_prop #DerivedFunctorOfExactFunctor}
 ###### Proposition